rodolfodutra/rails-docker-test/README.md

-# Sprachtandem Project
+# Rails/Docker Project Setup

 ### What it is:
-Idea is to create a web page where users can search other users to practice languages.
-Follows idea of [Sprachtandem Leipzig](http://www.sprachtandem-leipzig.de/de/tandem/).
+Includes a bootstrapped Rails 7 app with Docker and Docker configuration.

 ### What technologies are used:
 - Rails 7